 Taking action to support our communities, clients and teammates

-Now as always, our commitment to help strengthen the communities we serve is unwavering.
+Now as always, our commitment to help strengthen communities we serve is unwavering.
 We’re partnering with local leaders and organizations to address critical needs, and to advance racial equality and economic opportunity.
 We’re collaborating with companies and working with skill-building partners to help people succeed in today’s and tomorrow’s economy.
-And we’re doing our part to help people stay healthy — including investing in benefits and resources for our employees who serve our clients in their communities.
+And we’re continuing to invest in benefits and resources for our employees who are working in support of each other, our clients, and our communities.

 We know we must do more to address the very real consequences of systemic racism that exist in society today.
 The impact on communities across the country is clear.

-To drive progress, we’ve committed to invest $1 billion over four years to advance racial equality and economic opportunity, building on work we’ve had underway for many years.
+To drive progress, we’ve committed to invest $1.25 billion over five years to advance racial equality and economic opportunity, building on work we’ve had underway for many years.
 Our actions will help address critical issues and long-term gaps, including skills and job readiness, medical capacity and access, small business support, and affordable housing.

 Working together to create jobs